 It is important to note that private school teachers are not required to be licensed by the state.
 However, many private schools mandate that their teachers hold valid state certification.
 It is generally recommended that all teachers obtain the appropriate license or certification of their respective states so that they will not be limited in their employment options.

-While a master’s degree is not necessary in most places to become a teacher, as mentioned above, a postsecondary degree brings major benefits no matter where you are or what you want to teach.
+While a master’s degree is not necessary in most places to become a teacher, a postsecondary degree brings major benefits no matter where you are or what you want to teach.

 Essentially all public school teachers are asked to complete a minimum number of continuing education or professional development course hours in order to maintain their state licenses.

-Many public schools do encourage their teachers to earn a master’s degree.
+Many public schools do encourage their teachers to earn a master’s degree, which can make it a productive step to becoming a teacher.
 This also provides the opportunity to be eligible for higher salaries, greater job flexibility, and a career projection into administrative positions.

 Once you’ve decided to earn your master’s in teaching, you need to prepare for the application process.
 Applicants to AU must take the Praxis Core exams and show that they have earned a satisfactory score or better.
 Each applicant must also submit a statement of purpose, two letters of recommendation, and a résumé.

-American University offers its master of arts in teaching degree (MAT), both on campus and online, for students with no background or preparation in education who intend to earn licensure in one of four areas: early childhood education, elementary education, secondary education (English, social studies, math, biology, chemistry, and physics), or English for speakers of other languages (K-12).
+American University offers a Master of Arts in Teaching (MAT) degree, both on-campus and online, for students with no background or preparation in education who intend to earn licensure in elementary education (grades 1-6).

 After completing AU’s MAT program, you will be eligible for licensure.
 It is important to note that granting teaching licenses is a state responsibility as opposed to a process offered by any university.
 AU’s MAT program is approved through the District of Columbia, which encourages the earning of your licensure there.
 This process involves passing the Praxis Core and Praxis II and completing an application that includes a background check.